The 5 Best Small Business Loans for Women

 American Banker additionally points to institutional bias among traditional banking establishments as a reason why women, while comprising a third of small business owners, receive less than 20% of federally backed Small Business Administration (SBA) loans and an even smaller share of conventional business loans.

 It all seems pretty grim, right?
 Fortunately, in comes the internet, the great equalizer.
 Applying for an online business loan is one way a female entrepreneur can overcome bias in the lending market.
 Because these “alternative” lenders use algorithms to approve applicants, gender bias seems to be reduced, according to American Banker.
 The fear of being rejected for a loan — again, a contributing reason why women don’t apply for as many business loans — is also lessened when you’re applying online as opposed to applying in person, says AB.

 The following are some of the top online business loans for women.
 These are all highly rated alternative lenders that can help any qualified applicant get approved and receive the financing they need to start or expand female-owned businesses.
 All of these lenders offer term loans/installment loans, and some also offer lines of credit.

-Accion is a nonprofit microfinancier that has been providing business loans to women and other underrepresented entrepreneurs in developing countries since 1961.
+Accion (see our review) is a nonprofit microfinancier that has been providing business loans to women and other underrepresented entrepreneurs in developing countries since 1961.
 In 1991, they started offering loans in the US.
 Today, they are among the top online microlenders and an excellent financing option for female entrepreneurs just starting out.
 Many Accion loans are granted to lower-income individuals, minorities, and women.
 The average loan amount is just $10,000.